kramiv/RemoteProjectRemo/README.md

 # RemoteProjectRemo
 Remote github repository for my personal projects.

+1/18/24:
+I'm going to look at video tutorials as well.
+I found this website with good tutorials per topic.
+The topics cover what I am taking notes on in the google doc. (both are good because google doc involves looking up specific code examples). will also try leetcoding more often and post screenshot of my solutions

 1/17/24:
 have been taking notes in a google doc I will paste into git repo later for future reference